imengyuan/imengyuan.github.io/_pages/photography.md

   - /photography
 ---

-I'm a huge plant nerd and I enjoy nature photography in my free time.
-Here are some of the photos I took using Nikon D610 (100mm & 24-85mm lenses) and Sony DSC-RX100.
+As a huge plant nerd, I enjoy nature photography in my free time.
+Here are some of the photos I took using Nikon D610 (100mm, 24-85mm lenses) and Sony DSC-RX100.

 __2021 Favorites__